Questions? Email email@example.com or call 816-960-2008

 And the classes at City Vision didn’t just get her a degree – they gave her clarity on her calling, and skills she could use for life, like developing a business plan and writing a resume.
-Now she works in marketing with a video developer.
+Now she works in marketing for Netflix.
 “I don’t think I could’ve gotten this job without [a degree from City Vision],” she said.

 Even though she longer serves with YWAM overseas, she still has a vision to serve refugees in the US.
 She hopes to hire refugees to work at the baking business she operates with her husband.
 “My love for the Middle East didn’t stop when I left it,” she says, “and City Vision has helped me move forward in that.”

 Recording of City Vision President Andrew Sears presenting at UofN Core International Leadership Team Conference in Geneva, Switzerland.

 Recording of City Vision President Andrew Sears presenting at on the need for Global Vocational Frameworks in Minsitry at ICETE 2018 in Panama City.

 With our 8-week format and 5 start dates per year, you can study on your schedule in 100% online courses.
 You never have to travel to a physical campus.